tonmoydeb404/typescript/readme.md

 ## Type Alias

-defining type all the time is not good for code because in larger application there are tons of type checking codes. so its hard to maintain. to fix this we can use type alias.
+defining data type all the time is not good for code because in larger application there are tons of type checking codes. so its hard to maintain. to fix this we can use type alias.

 ```typescript
 // our own type